The impact of GDPR on test data

 2. Permission to use personal data

-Furthermore, there should be a healthy interest for an organization to have good data management practices and this should not include asking customers for permission to use their personal data for testing and development purposes.
+Furthermore, there should be a healthy interest for an organization to have good data management practices for gdpr compliance and this should not include asking customers for permission to use their personal data for testing and development purposes.

 3. Is a waiver an option under the GDPR?